Fabora resources

 In plain English, LOLER is about making sure lifting equipment is fit for purpose, appropriately marked, thoroughly examined where required, and used in lifting operations that are properly planned by a competent person, appropriately supervised, and carried out safely.

 General guidance only.
-This page is a practical overview and does not replace a proper lift plan, thorough examination regime, manufacturer guidance, or competent lifting advice for the actual job.
+This page is a practical overview and does not replace a proper lift plan, thorough examination regime, manufacturer guidance, competent review, or lifting advice for the actual job.
+Final responsibility stays with the business.
 For official detail, use the source links later on this page.

 What LOLER covers